codekansas/codekansas.github.io/_posts/2016-06-01-binary-nn-fpga.markdown

 updates = [(W, W - lr * T.grad(cost, W))]
 {% endhighlight %}

-Fundamentally, the difference is that the nonlinear activation function does not allow us to use backpropagation, because the derivative of the step function is zero.
-This is the limitation of using binary values for a neural network; everything revolves around calculating gradients.
+Fundamentally, the difference is that the nonlinear activation function does not allow us to use gradient descent on some cost function, because the derivative of the step function is zero.
+Even if we did have a cost function, the term `T.grad(cost, W)` would always be zero.
+This is the limitation of using binary values for a neural network; everything revolves around calculating gradients, and getting good gradients requires good floating point accuracy.

+One strategy that has been used to approximate nonlinear functions in circuits is to use a winner-take-all (WTA) gate.
+[Wolfgang Maass](maass) demonstrated that WTA circuits are able to learn arbitrary continuous functions, using a learning rule much the same as the perceptron learning rule.
+However, this circuit is unable to learn highly complex manifolds such as those involved in vision, and more importantly cannot be stacked to increase complexity, due to the gradient descent issue.

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.2.2/jquery.min.js"></script>
 <script type="text/javascript">